-The library shall remain open as per the following schedule except public holidays: Library opening schedule:
+The Library shall remain open as per the following schedule:

-Monday - Thursday 7.30am - 8.00pm
+Sunday - Thursday 7.30am - 3.00pm

-Friday 7:30am - 12.00pm
+Friday 8.00am - 1.00pm

-Sunday 10.30am - 3.30pm
+Saturday 9.00am -3.00pm

-- Shelving Time 7:30-7:45 am(No issue and receipt during shelving time) - Library is open in lunch and prayer break also, for the sufficiency of students as they are normally free from their lectures in the break time. - Separate library periods are also included in the daily schedule of the students so that they get proper time to search the information they want.
+- o Shelving Time 7:30-7:45 and 2:45 to 3:00 (No issue and receipt during shelving time) - Library is open in lunch and prayer break also, for the sufficiency of students as they are normally free from their lectures in the break time. - Separate library periods are also included in the daily schedule of the students so that they get proper time to search the information they want. - o The library is located in the new DPCG extension.
+Any queries regarding the Library can be addressed to e-mail at (hafeez@dmcg.edu) or (bushra@dmcg.edu)